Serbia in the Middle Ages: First Serbian Kingdom

 During this period of breaking ties with the Byzantines, Mihailo turned to Rome.
 As the time, Pope Gregory VII was involved in the Investiture controversy with Holy Roman Emperor Henry IV, so they both searched for allies throughout Europe.
 In this vein, the pope granted the royal title of king to Demetrius Zvonimir of Croatia in 1075 and to Mihailo in 1076 or 1077, as in a letter from 9 January 1078, the pope addresses Mihailo as the King of the Slavs (Michaeli Sclavorum regi) This makes Mihailo the first Serbian ruler ever officially proclaimed a king and he was depicted as a king on the fresco from the Church of Saint Michael, his endowment in Ston.
 In diplomatic ways of the day, this also meant Duklja was internationally recognized as an independent state.
 This recognition was soon acknowledged by the Byzantine Empire which referred to Mihailo's successor Bodin as exousiastes (as for some other foreign sovereigns), instead of archon, though never referred in that way to Mihailo.

 Mihailo continued to co-rule with his son Bodin until the mid-1081.
 After this period, only Bodin is mentioned.
 For a while, relations with the Byzantine Empire were good again.
 Historian Anna Komnene wrote that emperor Alexios I Komnenos "made Bodin and Mihailo, exarchs of the Dalmatians, his friends, gained their sympathies through letters and gifts, opening many secret doors to him (this way)".
 Bodin was granted the Byzantine high title of protosebastos.
 In the final period of his rule, Mihailo achieved good relations with the Byzantine provinces in southern Italy.
 As a result, Bodin married Jaquinta of Bari, daughter of Bari's governor Argyritzos.
 As a Norman, Argyritzos supported Norman conquest of southern Italy.
 The Normans then made plans to attack Byzantine domain in the Balkans.
 Headed by Robert Guiscard, the Normans decided to capture Dyrrachium.
 Bodin initially engaged Normans in several skirmishes and sided with emperor Alexios in the upcoming Battle of Dyrrhachium.
 The battle occurred on 18 October 1081, however Bodin didn't engage in battle at all.
 He kept his army aside and when he saw than Normans are winning, he returned to Duklja.
-He used this Byzantine defeat to renounce any formal vassal relation which Byzantine Empire still considered to exist and to attack the hinterland of Duklja, taking from the Byzantines the lands of Raška (old land of the Vlastimirović dynasty) and Bosnia, where he appointed his governors: his nephews Vukan and Marko in Raška, and Stephen in Bosnia.
+He used this Byzantine defeat to renounce any formal vassal relation which Byzantine Empire still considered to exist and to attack the hinterland of Duklja, taking from the Byzantines the lands of Serbia (old land of the Vlastimirović dynasty) and Bosnia, where he appointed his governors: his nephews Vukan and Marko in Serbia, and Stephen in Bosnia.